princengoc/unspoken/README.md

 # Current PR

-* [ ] add a notification icon when exchange have updates (eg new incoming, outgoing status changed)

-Navbar improvements
-* [x] add effects for buttons eg game phase (display explanations?)
-* [x] remove unnecessary player side bar
-* [x] Use stage icon for waiting, then Discard pile icon for Exchange

 # TODO

 * [ ] corner case handling: encore with ripple only but no exchange, no ripple cards, so no members have any cards to share.
 In this case: